Strongsville High School: UNICEF Club

 The Strongsville High School UNICEF Club upholds the values of UNICEF through educating, advocating and fundraising.

 Key Club

 The Strongsville Key Club, chartered in 1999, is a member of the Kiwanis International service-leadership program for high school students: Key Club International.
-Through Key Club, members learn leadership by the core values, which are centered around serving others.

 The Marching Mustangs

 Strongsville's marching band, the "Marching Mustangs," has participated in the Hollywood Christmas Parade, the Orange Bowl Parade, the Tournament of Roses Parade, the Macy's Thanksgiving Day Parade, and in the Inauguration Parade for President George H. W. Bush.